yule44ka/debug-agent/README.md

 Run generated code with predefined tests and check if it passes all tests or some error occurred.

 # Experiments
-I tried different local models from Qwen on Ollama.
+I tried different local models from [BFCL](https://huggingface.co/spaces/gorilla-llm/berkeley-function-calling-leaderboard).
+Started with Qwen models on Ollama.

+Using models with small corpus size (<10B) led to such problems:
+- Eager invocation: Tools for reading and testing were being called again despite the fact that they were already called before.
+- Invalid arguments: Parameters are missed or malformed.
+- Ignored responses: The model often failed to respond to tool output, leading to awkward or incomplete conversations.
+- Early stopping: The model stopped responding to the user after a few calls not getting passed all tests.

 Inference time is big (I run on M4 GPU):